Eschatologue/CM_wiki/docs/spells/2nd-level.md

 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
 If the messenger doesn't reach its destination before the spell ends, the message is lost, and the beast makes its way back to where you cast this spell.

-***At Higher Levels.*** If you cast this spell using a spell slot of 3rd level or higher, the duration of the spell increases by 48 hours for each slot level above 2nd.
+***At Higher Levels.*** If you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the duration of the spell increases by 48 hours for each slot level above 2nd.

 ### Arcane Lock
 *2nd-level abjuration*